agnesnoy/SerraLINE/README.md

 visualized on a two dimensional plane, and quantities such as width, height and aspect ratio (width/height) can be calculated.

+Tangent vectors can also be defined as the line that connects base-pair i with base-pair j=i+l, where the user can specify the parameter l.
+The porpuse of defining this "tangent length" l, is to further approach single molecule experiments, where bendings are usually measured with an equivalent process.

-For both methods, bending angles are calculated with the same criteria.
+For both methods (projection or not), bending angles are calculated following the same criteria.

 An example is provided for running SerraLINE and processing results.